-In the previous activity, you tried to create the wave functions for an electron in an atom.
+In a previous activity, you tried to sketch the wave functions for an electron in an atom.
 It was possible to get an acceptable wave function for only a limited set of parameters.
 This result led us to conclude that only "special" energies were possible for the electron in an atom.
 In this activity, we study more about the energies of electrons in atoms and learn what makes certain energies special.

 The process used in the previous activity is rather tedious.
-So we will switch to a computer program.
-The program is programmed to follow a procedure similar to Activity 8.
+So we will switch to a computer program which can solve Schrödinger 's equation.
+The program follows a procedure similar to the one you completed in the previous activity.
 It is faster than we are and does not get tired of doing the same thing many times.

-Start the Bound States program (Figure 9-1).
+Start the Bound States program (Figure 1).
 It starts with a potential energy similar to our model.
 Select a total energy for the electron by clicking anywhere on the potential energy diagram on the left side of the screen.
 A red line appears on the potential energy diagram that indicates the value of the total energy.
 For any energy, the program can determine two possible wave functions.
-One of these wave functions has a zero in the middle of the negative potential energy region, while the other has a maximum there.
+One of these wave functions has a zero in the middle of the negative potential energy region, while the anti has a maximum there.
 Both wave functions are solutions for the Schrödinger equation.
 Physicists label these wave functions as symmetric and antisymmetric.
-Those terms have little meaning for our purpose, but we have to give them a name.
-So we use symmetric (maximum in the middle) and antisymmetric (zero in the middle).
+Looking at the wave functions you can see the reason for the names.
+For symmetric wavefunction, $\Psi(-x) = \Psi(x)$; while for the antisymmetric wavefunction, $\Psi(-x) = -\Psi(x)$.